How to Alter a WordPress Plugin: A Developer’s Complete Guide to Safe Customization

 For example, if you want to add functionality when a plugin activates, you’d use an action hook.
 If you need to modify the output that a plugin generates, you’d use a filter hook.
 This system allows you to extend and customize plugin behavior without touching the original plugin code.

 Here’s where many developers get confused: not all plugins provide adequate hooks for customization.
 Well-designed plugins include numerous action and filter hooks throughout their code, making them highly extensible.
-Poorly designed plugins might require direct code editing or more creative solutions.
+Poorly designed plugins might require direct code editing or more creative solutions (and honestly, if a plugin doesn’t provide hooks, consider finding a better alternative).

 Let’s look at some real-world examples.
 Suppose you want to modify the email sender information that a contact form plugin uses.
 Instead of editing the plugin directly, you could use a filter like this: